-We may not be able to sustain profitability in future periods if we fail to increase billings, revenue or deferred revenue, manage our cost structure, or are subject to unanticipated liabilities.
-Billings and revenue growth may slow or billings and revenue may decline for a number of possible reasons, including slowing demand for our products or services, increasing competition, a decrease in the growth of our overall market, softness in demand in certain geographies, or if we fail for any reason to continue to capitalize on growth opportunities.
+We may not be able to sustain profitability in future periods if we fail to increase billings, revenue or deferred revenue, do not appropriately manage our cost structure, or encounter unanticipated liabilities.
+Billings and revenue growth may slow or decline for a number of reasons, including a slowdown in demand for our products or services, an increase in competition, a decrease in the growth of our overall market, softness in demand in certain geographies, or if we fail for any reason to continue to capitalize on growth opportunities.
 Any failure by us to maintain profitability and continue our billings and revenue growth could cause the price of our common stock to materially decline.